We do our best to keep our price list up to date.

 Dr. Sutton’s pricing philosophy has developed over her 30+ years in practice Our goal is to provide exceptional medicine at a reasonable price.
 Clients often call and ask for prices, so we’ve listed some of the prices below her philosophy.

 Reasonable Pricing Philosphy

 Practicing medicine is more fun and far more satisfying when clients can afford the medications and procedures we recommend for their pets!
 We have an amazing staff of high-quality employees and the latest veterinary high tech equipment, but we are more economical than many of the vet clinics in the area.
-Dr. Sutton knows—She did relief work in many of the local clinics.
+We’ve seen invoices from other clinics in town.
 We believe our prices are extremely reasonable considering the high level of care we provide.
-Remember, Dr. Sutton, Dr. Moore, and Dr. Raymond are all former ER/critical care vets, and some of their “Type A” personality traits persist.
+Remember, Dr. Sutton and Dr. Raymond are former ER/critical care vets, and some of their “Type A” personality traits persist.
 There are several nonprofit organizations in town that receive millions of dollars in donations each year.
 We are not one of those clinics but we do strive to be affordable.
 Our greatest goal is to be THE BEST MEDICINE!

 High Tech Equipment